 Superintendent of Schools

-Dear Citizens of Niagara Falls,
+Dear Residents of Niagara Falls,

 As your Superintendent of Schools, I come to you with an exciting and an important message for all residents, especially families of Harry F. Abate, Kalfas Magnet and Niagara Street Elementary schools.
 At its February 27, 2020 meeting, the Niagara Falls Board of Education officially approved restructuring the three schools as primary and intermediate grade learning centers, or Sister Schools.
 Beginning September 2020, Kalfas and Niagara Street will house students in grades Pre-Kindergarten to 2 only, while Abate will have all students in grades 3 to 6, as well as the Elementary Enrichment Program, for grades 2 to 6.

 The decision was made following a year of study and information gathering, which included an advisory committee with parents and school staff, public forums at each school, and a parent survey.
 The new configuration will allow the District to provide more special programming and support for students and families.
 At the primary schools, extra remedial programs will be in place for struggling students, and at the intermediate school, additional programs such as performing arts, science-themed projects, and career preparation activities will be offered to all students.

 Within the coming months, all families will receive information regarding school assignments and transportation, and we will invite all to multiple family and student orientation events at each school.

 On May 18, 2021, the residents of Niagara Falls approved a budget of $153, 148,179 to keep the District’s programs that support the best education for students of all ages and abilities.
 The approved budget allows for students with learning challenges, and those who are ready for advanced coursework, opportunities to test their capabilities.

 We are pleased that this budget allows us to add services for our students that do not raise the tax levy one penny.